t04glovern/t04glovern.github.io.raw/_posts/2015-12-11-learning-aspnet-part-1.markdown

                6 Dir(s)  44,004,626,432 bytes free
 {% endhighlight bat %}

-You can also run `dnvm upgrade` in order to pull down the most recent version of the ASP.NET 5 runtime.
+You can also run `dnvm upgrade` in order to pull down the most recent versions of the ASP.NET 5 runtime.
 If there is a more recent runtime available it will be downloaded and set as your default runtime.

 {% highlight bat %}
 C:\Users\Nathan>dnvm upgrade